-Howdy, Amen here to talk about my third year university experience.
+I am pleased to see that you yet continue to read, especially after the change in tone.
+My content warning continues to apply, and adding on to that, I must also warn that from now on, there will be 18+ content.
+It’s time for the third year university experience.
 Some time ago I started relating each semester of university to a touhou stage.
 First semester would be stage 1, second would be stage 2, etc. Usually, in touhou, you find a lead to the culprit of an incident at stage 4, before taking on the antagonist and the rest of her faction in stage 5 or 6.
 This is a very fitting analogy considering I did only introductory physics in my 2nd year (stages 3 and 4), and I’d be diving into the meat of it in my final two years.
 This third year would comprise of stage 5 and 6, then, and let me tell you, the ending sure was worthy of the title “last boss.”

 The year began with a rough start.
 I applied for a dorm room, but an email managed to go unnoticed (I write in passive form as if I wasn’t responsible for this).
-This email was asking for a 500$ down payment.
+This email was asking for a 500$ down payment, which I didn’t pay in time.
 So I didn’t get the room.
 My parents were mad, but I had no worries.
 My second year had taught me that I had some strange spiritual powers.
 I named it the 何とかなる超能力 – the “everything will work out” superpower.
 And, unsurprisingly to me, things worked out.
 I found a great room to rent that was only a 15 minute walk down the road from the university.
 The owners of the house were nice, they had two cute pomeranians, and everything was perfect.

 It felt bizarre, but I had come too far to turn back now.
 I walked into the party house.
 Some people said hi to me.
 I said hi back.
 I found one guy from the floor I lived on last year and said hi to him.
 He said hi back.
 I went to the bathroom and wondered “What the hell am I doing here?”
 I went back out, and the host of the party was like “Hey, welcome, feel free to have a drink” and I obliged.
 I then just stood around for a minute, not really sure what to do, before leaving.
 Mission failure.
 I tried hitting up the bar once too but, similarly, it ended in failure.
 Becoming a normie is going to be a bit more difficult than I thought.